Intersystems-jp/First-Vector-Search-on-IRIS/README.md

 # Description:
 If you've not tried vector search on IRIS, this sample code will encourage you to do it!
 This has only one IRIS class "Usre.nakav.cls".
-You will see how vector search works and how you can use only with this.
+You will see how vector search works and how you can use it only with this class.

 # How to run